mcanouil/eggla/README.md

 ### Residuals

-Different plot are available for model diagnostic, using the residuals mostly.
+Different plots are available for model diagnostic, using the residuals mostly.

 ``` r